Updated June 20, 2026 for Raven's current Mac, iPhone, and iPad app.

 Does Raven have a graph view?

-Does Raven work with Claude and MCP agents?
+Does Raven work with Claude, Codex, Cursor, and MCP clients?

 Does Raven work on Windows, Linux, or Android?